 Functionality of the entire system dedicated purely to business data input

 a notable shift in workflow

-Average age of 80% system users.
-This segment has an age range of 22 to 35 years.
+Average age of 80% of users.
+This segment was between 22 to 35 years.

 The aim of this research project was identify a suitable way to convert a suite of business systems, used to manage all the major functions of the target company, from a traditional computer-driven to a portable (mobile or tablet) driven infrastructure.
 I had to look not just at the designs but the processes as a whole.
 The proposal from this research had to provide 'how-to' answers for the following questions: